DaDude001/doom_helmeter/README.txt

-Visor crack sounds from various Valve games (generic Source glass bullet impact sfx) Big font: NoughtPointFour by Jimmy, based on a design by id Software Small font: Enlightening Small also by Jimmy, from Darkening E2
+Visor crack sounds from various Valve games (generic Source glass bullet impact sfx) Big font: NoughtPointFour by Jimmy, based on a design by id Software Small font: Cyberfonter Small by TerminusEst13, edited by DaCat001